 The APE is conducted after completion of the foundational courses.
 After identifying the APE setting and defining the competencies, students enter the information into Terra Dotta.
 An APE report is required that summarizes the field experiences.
 (See APE Handbook - coming soon).

-Integrated Learning Experience (SPHL 7950) [Handbook available soon]
+Integrative Learning Experience (SPHL 7950) [Handbook available soon]

-All students must complete an Integrated Learning Experience (ILE) (formerly culminating experience) that demonstrates the synthesis of foundational and concentration competencies.
+All students must complete an Integrative Learning Experience (ILE) (formerly culminating experience) that demonstrates the synthesis of foundational and concentration competencies.
 Students in the MPH in Epidemiology conduct a public health analysis.
 See ILE handbook [coming soon].